 And I love this daisy chain!
 But you can see that it doesn't lay flat, the daisies are crooked (which I always thought gave them a little character) but the biggest flaw is that they are hanging by a thread, literally.

-As a little background, this story starts when I had to update a daisy chain making tutorial on the beadwork site, and the instructions there were new to me.
+As a little background, this story starts when I had to update a daisy chain making tutorial on the About.com beadwork site and the instructions there were new to me.
 This isn't entirely unusual with daisy chains (or with the updates I need to make on the beadwork site) - I've seen people make them all different ways and they are often as

 I think the original tutorial on the site roughly led me to the result above.
 Which is cute, but has the same flaws as my daisies.
 They're crooked, and the connections between daisies aren't very secure, so the thread could easily break.

 Now, this is where the perfect aligning of events happens.

 I just so happened to have ordered a beading book from Amazon earlier in the week called Indian Bead-Weaving Patterns by Horace R Goodhue.
 Native American beadwork is a big search term for the beadwork site, so I figured I should know more about the topic anyway.
 And the reviews on this book were very good.
 But the reviews were a little different, so I knew the book would not be the same old, same old.